 Support within the classroom is also available but not often required due to the very small class sizes.
 Some pupils receive support in the long term but it is also possible to offer short term support for a single issue which arises from one area of class work.

 Some pupils arrive with a diagnosis of dyslexia and some extra support in one or more areas of their learning.
 This is often caused by the fact that pupils have previously missed a lot of school, become de-motivated and developed low self esteem.

 It is our job to build their confidence and fill in as many gaps in their knowledge as possible.
 Sometimes the support takes the form of a chat allowing the pupil to raise any issues they want.

-The SfL teacher is in school on a Tuesday, Wednesday and Thursday morning.
-On each morning there are six half hour slots.
-Where there is demand extra periods can be added in the afternoon.
+The SfL teacher is in school on Tuesdays, Thursdays and Fridays.
+On the morning of these days there are six half hour slots for the SfL teacher to work with pupils on a one-to-one basis.
+If required extra slots can be added in the afternoon.